mgibson8/interview-test/README.md

 ## The assignment:

-In this repository there is a CSV file containing a list of telephone numbers and names.
+In this repository there is a CSV file (numbers.csv) containing a list of telephone numbers and names.

 In the programming language of your choice, you need to: